Why should you invest in the best dive watches?

 Also, since this is a chronograph watch – which is a fancy word for timer or stopwatch – you can stop this watch at will.
 Making sure that you take full advantage of this feature are the 30-minute, 60-second and 1/10 second subdials on this model.

-Concluding our review of the Seastar 1000, it contains luminous hands and markers and is water resistant to up to 984 feet, which given the astronomical price tag of this mode, is something that you should expect.
+Concluding our review of the Seastar 1000, it contains luminous hands and markers and has water resistance up to 984 feet, which given the astronomical price tag of this mode, is something that you should expect.

 Antireflective sapphire dial window